dwavesystems/dwave-ocean-sdk/docs/ocean/leap_authorization.rst

 `OAuth 2.0 <https://oauth.net/2/>`_ industry standard.
 As described in the :ref:`ocean_sapi_access_basic` section, you require a Solver API (:term:`SAPI`) token from your Leap account to submit problems to Leap :term:`solvers <solver>`.

-.. note:: The `OAuth-based <https://oauth.net/2/>`_ authorization is provided
-    for convenience but you also have the option of manually copying your SAPI token from the Leap service's dashboard.

-As described in the :ref:`ocean_sapi_access_basic` section for Ocean software, you require a SAPI token to submit problems to solvers in the Leap service.
 The following procedure authorizes the Ocean software access to your account in the Leap service and enables storing your SAPI token in your development environment.
 Ocean software authorization to access the Leap service persists across subsequent development sessions for this development environment.

 .. note:: The following `OAuth-based <https://oauth.net/2/>`_ procedure is
     provided for convenience but you also have the option of manually copying